-Georgina unwinds by riding her horses, running, swimming, cycling, skiing, and relaxing with friends and family.
+Georgina unwinds by riding her horses, boxing, swimming, and relaxing with friends and family.

 In terms of Defendant work, Georgina is happiest and most successful in achieving findings of lack of credibility and fraud, and was at the forefront of the emerging fundamental dishonesty case law.
 In terms of Claimant work, she focuses on high value life changing or fatal injuries.